Genosite/One-Page-Many-Pointer/README.md

 One-Page-Many-Pointer
 =====================

-One Page Many Pointer is a experiment about co browsing
+One Page Many Pointer is an experiment about co browsing